 Municipal Bond Interest-Rate Risk

-With respect to interest-rate risk, it’s evident that municipals generally track the performance of the broader market.
-In the three calendar years in which the Barclays Aggregate Index lost ground (1994, 1999, and 2013), rates rose in the two of three, and municipals finished with a negative return in all three.
-On the other side of the ledger, munis delivered a positive return in 22 of the 23 years in which the bond market finished the year in positive or neutral territory.
+With respect to interest-rate risk, you can see that muni bonds do about as well as the broader bond market.
+In the three years when the Barclays Aggregate Index lost ground (1994, 1999, and 2013), rates rose in two of those years.
+Municipals finished with a negative return in all three.
+On the other hand, munis had a positive return in 22 of the 23 years in which the bond market finished the year in a positive or neutral spot.

 Municipal Bond Credit Risk

-Credit risk also plays a role in the returns of municipal bonds.
+Credit risk also plays a role in the returns of muni bonds.
 Credit risk is the risk that a bond will default.
 It includes broader factors that cause the outlook for defaults to shift.
-For instance, an economic downturn raises the risk of defaults, which affects bonds whose performance incorporates an aspect of credit risk.
-Since municipal bonds are offered by such a wide range of issuers, from states and large cities to small towns and specific entities (such as airports and sewer districts), credit risk can also impact performance.
+For instance, an economic downturn raises the risk of defaults.
+This can affect bonds in which credit risk is tied to how they perform.
+Muni bonds are offered by a wide range of issuers, from states and large cities to small towns and specific entities (such as airports and sewer districts).
+Because of this, credit risk can also impact how they do.

-Over the longer-term, however, the returns of municipal bonds have been fairly close to those of the investment-grade market.
+Over the long term, the returns of muni bonds have been fairly close to those of the investment-grade market.
 Keep in mind that this isn't an apples-to-apples comparison since the interest on muni bonds is tax-free.
 As a result, the total return of munis after taxes is actually closer to that of investment-grade bonds than it appears at first glance.